MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-app-page-overview.md

 * How is the custom page made responsive?

-  The recently released responsive container controls enables building a responsive app page without formulas.
+  The responsive container controls enable building a responsive app page without formulas.
 More information: [Building responsive pages](../canvas-apps/build-responsive-apps.md).
 More custom page design guidance can also be found in [Design a custom page for your model-driven app](design-page-for-model-app.md).

 * How is the custom page managed in a solution?